Nehonix-Team/ret-compiler/README.md

 ## Performance Excellence

-Fortify Schema is engineered for high-performance validation with multiple optimization strategies:
+Reliant Type is engineered for high-performance validation with multiple optimization strategies:

 ### Performance Architecture